Utopia Pipeline one step closer to reality in N. Fairfield

 For the decision to continue collaborating with Kinder Morgan: Mary Millis and Jack Pfanner voted no; Amy Gahring and Sharleen Coy voted yes; Terry Jones was absent for medical reasons; and Mayor Joshua Radcliffe was the tiebreaker, voting yes.

-Kinder Morgan hopes to finalize an agreement with the township in about two weeks, and Allen Fore, the company’s VP of Public Affairs, said the company would still be pursuing other options even though the council agreed to continue working with them for the time being.
+Kinder Morgan hopes to finalize an agreement with the village in about two weeks, and Allen Fore, the company’s VP of Public Affairs, said the company would still be pursuing other options even though the council agreed to continue working with them for the time being.

 As for what happened in the two-hour information session, here’s what Kinder Morgan’s executives had to say.